jnozzi/cocoadev.com/markdown/ObjectiveCee.md

-See General/ObjC.
+See ObjC.

-(why is there a separate, empty page for General/ObjectiveCee?)
+(why is there a separate, empty page for ObjectiveCee?)

 (Historical reasons.
-General/ObjC has only recently become a valid General/WordsJammedTogether.)
+ObjC has only recently become a valid WordsJammedTogether.)